 Make a meaningful connection – Become a Befriender

 Isolation can be detrimental to a person’s health.
 2 in 5 older people in Britain are chronically lonely and studies have shown it is worse for you than obesity and can lead to diseases such as dementia and depression.
 Anyone of any age can be lonely, and for some, there is no choice but to be alone through a combination of circumstances.
-The good news is with the help of volunteers, befriending projects like VCH’s Community Supporters can make a real difference.
+The good news is with the help of volunteers, befriending services like VCH’s Community Befrienders can make a real difference.

 What’s involved?